Memorial for

 An Agnostic, Mary never was given a testimony of the existence of God but she searched in many religions and throughout her life, was a member of several churches including Hindu, Protestant and Catholic.
 At the end of her life, she was attending a Lutheran church but the last time she was hospitalized, (infection at the site of her hip joint replacement) she told the nurses that she had never "believed" in God.

-All her life, she struggled with a borderline personality disorder and clinical depression, both a result of a troubled childhood and parental abuse when she was young.
+All her life, she struggled with a borderline personality disorder and clinical depression, both a result of a troubled childhood and parental abuse when she was young in addition to being bi-polar.

 She also struggled with obesity and believed that it will kill her early in life, an idea not unattractive to someone with a clinical depression.
 However at the age of 68 years old and weighing about 270 lbs at 5'3" when she was still going strong, she decided to end her life with a pistol.
 Together with my Dad for 33 years, she married Jack Baker some time after my Dad passed and remained married for several years until Jack ended his life.